Edward III's Breton campaign: Move to Vannes

 Edward concentrated the English and Montfortist forces at Brest and called a council of war.
-It was agreed to move on the major town of Vannes and attempt to capture it.
+It was agreed to move to the major town of Vannes and attempt to capture it.
 Vannes was the second most populous settlement in Brittany, and had a good harbour and strong walls.
-From Vannes a strong detachment could control much of southern Brittany.
-On 7 November both the navy and the army set off.
-The fleet was depleted even further from the one which had arrived two weeks earlier; in the interim another 186 ships had deserted.
+From Vannes, a strong detachment could control much of southern Brittany.
+On 7 November, both the navy and the army set off.
+The fleet was depleted even further from the one that had arrived two weeks earlier; in the interim, another 186 ships had deserted.
 Their masters and crews were unhappy at not being paid and at being forced out to sea in dangerous winter weather.
 Those left sailed along the south coast of Brittany under the command of Robert of Artois, probably carrying the 800 men who had sailed with him from England.

-Robert was a reckless commander and he sailed past Vannes into the Bay of Bourgneuf, south west of Nantes.
+Robert was a reckless commander, and he sailed past Vannes into the Bay of Bourgneuf, south west of Nantes.
 There he attacked a galley squadron overwintering at Beauvoir-sur-Mer.
 The galley crews were ready and were able to man their vessels before the English reached them.
-In the ensuing fighting the English came off much the worse, suffering many casualties and losing several ships.
-The surviving ships sailed back to Vannes, enduring another winter storm en route.
+In the ensuing fighting, the English came off much the worse, suffering many casualties and losing several ships.
+The surviving ships sailed back to Vannes, enduring another winter storm along the way.
 An attempt to take the town with a surprise attack came close to success but was defeated, with Robert being fatally wounded.
 The attack's main effect was to alert the French, who reinforced the garrison to 300 men and assigned an experienced commander.

-In England the King's Council attempted to organise a further fleet to carry supplies and reinforcements.
+In England, the King's Council attempted to organise a further fleet to carry supplies and reinforcements.
 Approximately 1,400 men were assembled, but only 56 vessels were mustered.
 These sailed on or after 3 November carrying 600 men, but were driven ashore in the Isles of Scilly by further storms.
-They and the 800 men who had not sailed waited for a break in the weather, fruitlessly: they were finally stood down in February 1343.
+They and the 800 men who had not sailed waited in vain for a break in the weather; they were finally stood down in February 1343.
 Only the earls of Pembroke and Gloucester, with their immediate entourages, are recorded as having reached Brittany.
-The rest of the council abandoned attempts to cross the Channel in winter and agreed to reassemble with an army of 6,000 – the large majority much-needed infantry – on the unrealistically early date of 1 March.
+The rest of the council abandoned attempts to cross the Channel in winter and agreed to reassemble with an army of 6,000 – the large majority of which was much-needed infantry – on the unrealistically early date of 1 March.